c3lang/c3-web/src/content/docs/Generic Programming/compiletime.md

 const int MY_CONST = @test(2); // Will fold to "4"
 ```

 This constant evaluation allows us to write some limited compile time code.
-For example, this
-macro will compute Fibonacci at compile time:
+For example, this macro will compute Fibonacci numbers at compile time:

 ```c3
 macro long @fib(long $n)